 Even though the exact cause of type 2 diabetes is not well understood, some risk factors include being obese/overweight, inactive lifestyle, 45+, and if you have a family member or close relative who has been diagnosed with the condition.

-Why It’s Common to Have Both Celiac Disease and Diabetes
+4 Reasons Why It’s Common to Have Both Celiac Disease & Diabetes

 The connection between celiac disease and type 1 diabetes was first noticed by researchers and physicians in the early 1960s.
 Ever since, there’s been a battery of medical reports that seem to suggest that a genetic link exists between the two conditions.
 In the last few years, it has become apparent that the incidence of celiac in diabetics is quite sizeable.
 More specifically, recent medical literature has shown the prevalence of the disease in type 1 diabetics falls between 10 and 20 percent, depending on the diagnostic criteria.